andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 I go out walkin' after midnight...
 </div>

-I relax on my chair for a few minutes, observing the organized chaos backstage.
+I take a load off and watch the organized chaos unfold around me.
 For each of their early passes, Alexandra, Renay, Matt, Cate, Allie, Hendri, and McKelynn are forced to make a frantic backstage scramble.
 They have 12 counts to make it from one edge of the curtain to the other, lest they miss their mark for